 Lynchburg Hillcats snap losing skid

-Game two of the four-game series is set for tomorrow night at 7:00pm.
-The Hillcats will throw RHP Jarett Miller (4-3, 3.57) against RHP Zach Davies (4-2, 3.92) for the Keys.
-The Hillcats On-Deck Show powered by Honda/Suzuki of Lynchburg will begin at 6:40pm.
-Tune in to Erik Wilson and Jake Levy with the call on 97.9 FM The Planet and online at lynchburg-hillcats.com
+Game two of the four game series will start tomorrow at 7pm at BB&T Ballpark in Winston-Salem.
+RHP A.J.Holland (1-0, 3.68) will take the mound for Lynchburg against RHP Chris Bassitt (1-0, 2.65) for the Dash.
+The Hillcats On-Deck Show powered by Honda/Suzuki of Lynchburg will go on the air at 6:40pm.
+Tune in for all the play-by-play action with Erik Wilson on 97.9 FM The Planet and online at lynchburg-hillcats.com